nitincoded/idea-list/literature-gaps-servant-leadership.md

 * How does effective decision-making work for followers in servant-led organizations?
 Does consensus leadership play a role?
 How is conflict resolution addressed in this type of leadership?
 * Cross-disciplinary approach: How does servant leadership resonate with other management concepts, for instance, a learner-centered approach or learning organization, knowledge management, innovation, creativity, complex adaptive systems (CAS), spirituality in the workplace, etc., for followers in servant-led organizations?
 * Does servant leadership have a role to play in the context of disability in diversity management?

+## Notes

+See http://youtu.be/uj0wGObYu-Y for an overview of servant leadership.